manc1n1/sleepwalker-stakeout/README.md

 - Download RuneLite from their website: https://runelite.net
 - Launch RuneLite
 - Click the Wrench icon on the top right of the RuneLite window
-- Click the Plugin-Hub button on the right side near the top
+- Click the Plugin Hub button on the right side near the top
 - Search for "Sleepwalker Stakeout"
 - Click Install
 - Enable it if necessary